 You can use freeware Index.dat Suite or Index.dat Scanner to view the index.dat file in Windows 7 or earlier.
 But you will not be able to use these freeware on Windows 11/10/8, for reasons explained above.

 Windows 7, Windows Vista users can download and use the 60KB freeware here.
 It promises to be quite a revealing experience!

 Delete Index.dat file

 Over a period of time, the Index.dat file in the History folder – and other folders too – could become very large.
 You cannot delete it or resize it using built-in options.
 Even if you clear the Internet Explorer History by clicking the Clear History button, the size of the Index.dat file will not change.
 Nor will changing the Days to keep pages in history value to 0 change its size.
 You will have to delete it.

-To protect your privacy, you may wish to remove it, but its removal is difficult and the manual removal procedure is tedious.
+To protect your privacy, you may wish to remove it, but its removal is difficult, and the manual removal procedure is tedious.
 You can instead use a good cleaner like freeware CCleaner to remove the file.
-After to you delete or erase the index.dat file, Internet Explorer will create a new empty index.dat file on reboot.
+After you delete or erase the index.dat file, Internet Explorer will create a new empty index.dat file on reboot.

 Looking to learn more about other files or file types or file formats in Windows?
 Check these links:

 Windows.edb files | Desktop.ini file | Thumbs.db files | DLL and OCX files | NFO and DIZ files | Swapfile.sys, Hiberfil.sys & Pagefile.sys | NTUSER.DAT file | Nvxdsync.exe.